As a hiring manager, you play an important role in preparing your new employee to join the RRU community.

 Consider these recommendations for the employee's first day:

 Take a walk around campus and point out key buildings.
 Walk over to Payroll to drop off applicable forms.
-Visit Human Resources to drop off the signed contract and other relevant forms.
+Visit People and Culture to drop off the signed contract and other relevant forms.
 Go to university reception to get an ID card and hand in parking forms if needed.
-Pick up keys.
+Pick up keys. - Technology time

 Meet with your employee at the end of the day to see how it went.
 Send them home with a smile after answering any questions.